What is Albumin Blood Test?

 Low albumin levels (hypoalbuminemia) may indicate liver disease, kidney disease, malnutrition, inflammation, or a protein-losing disorder.
 High albumin levels (hyperalbuminemia) are rare and may indicate dehydration or blood cancer.

-Yes, a diet that is low in protein or calories can cause low albumin levels.
-However, a single meal or a short-term change in diet is unlikely to affect albumin levels significantly.
+Yes, a diet low in protein or calories can cause low albumin levels.
+However, a single meal or a short-term change in diet is unlikely to significantly affect albumin levels.

 The frequency of albumin tests depends on the underlying medical condition and the severity of the abnormality.
 Your doctor will recommend the appropriate frequency of testing based on your individual needs.

-The albumin test cost ranges between Rs.
+The albumin test costs Rs.
 200 to Rs.
-300. However, the cost varies from place to place.
+300, but the cost varies from place to place.

 You can get an albumin test at Medicover Hospitals.